tinytronix/homeautomation/README.md

 An extensive and expandible home automation hardware and software system.
 Contains ready to use gerber files for pcb production, part list and software examples.

-Upper row: Connector boards for I2C and Power <br>
+Upper row: Module bus to connect I2C and Power to each module.<br>
-Lower row left to right: Switching module, Analog module,controller module:
+Lower row left to right: Switching module, Analog module, Controller module:
 ![lt](https://github.com/tinytronix/homeautomation/blob/master/Photos/ModulesOpen.jpg)

 The modules finally integrated in the fuse box: